freedomofpress/dangerzone/docs/developer/independent-container-updates.md

 dangerzone-image verify-local ghcr.io/almet/dangerzone/dangerzone
 ```

-## Air-gapped environments
+## Installing image updates to air-gapped environments

-In order to make updates on an air-gapped environment, you will need to prepare an archive for the air-gapped environment.
+Three steps are required:

+1. Prepare the archive
+2. Transfer the archive to the air-gapped system
+3. Install the archive on the air-gapped system

 This archive will contain all the needed material to validate that the new container image has been signed and is valid.

 On the machine on which you prepare the packages: